Use case · Healthcare assistant

 • Tamper-evident, retention configurable

-The vault never leaves the clinic.
-The audit log is the GDPR record-of-processing for the AI tier.
+Memory never leaves the EU.
+The audit log is your record of every processing operation in the AI tier.

 How Korely fits